syrin02/msposapp/README.md

 3. Deployment (with or without data):

-	Assign to a customer, create VPN connection, mount persisted data, and start the application instance.
+	Create VPN connection, shutdown application on physical serveru (if exists), run final backup to sync data, mount persisted data/restore customer data, then start the application instance in the cloud.

 		- Menu item 112 and 12.

+		SS NEEDED HERE